MicrosoftDocs/quantum-docs/articles/concepts-error-correction.md

 Phase flip errors occur when a qubit changes its phase.
 They are also known as $\sigma_z$-errors, because they map the qubit states $\sigma_z \ket{0} = \ket{0}$ and $\sigma_z \ket{1} = -\ket{1}$.
 This type of error has no classical analog.

-In quantum computing, quantum errors can manifest as bit flips, phase flips, and a combination of both.
+In quantum computing, quantum errors can manifest as bit flips, phase flips, or a combination of both.

 ## How does quantum error correction work?